DiRoots-Limited/DiRoots.ProSheets.Releases/index.md

 ![ProSheets Logo](/assets/images/ProSheets-Icon-150x150-1.png)

-ProSheets is a free Autodesk Revit Add-in to export Views and Sheets to PDF, DWG, DGN, DWF, NWC, IFC, IMG (JPEG, PNG, TIFF), Families and Other Styles.
+ProSheets is an Autodesk Revit Add-in to export Views and Sheets to PDF, DWG, DGN, DWF, NWC, IFC, IMG (JPEG, PNG, TIFF), Families and Other Styles.

 ## Core Features